mghoff/bill-miller/README.md

   dimnames = list(c(), c("prob_of_zero", "prob_of_ge_one"))
 )

-# Time and run bootstrap sampling of the above simulation
+# Run and time a bootstrap sampling estimate of the above simulation
 tictoc::tic()
 for (bsi in 1:bsn) {
   dat <- run_simulation(